VoxelForge/VoxelForge/API.md

 If not mentioned otherwise, the return value of all functions is `nil`.

-#### Special widget
+#### Special widgets
-This API provides a convenience function `doc.widgets.text` for creating a special widget to create multi-line text.
+This API provides functions to add unique “widgets” for functionality you may find useful when creating entry templates.
+You find these functions in `doc.widgets`.
+Currently there is a widget for scrollable multi-line text and a widget providing an image gallery.

 ### `doc.new_category(id, def)`
 Adds a new category.
 You have to define an unique identifier, a name